-The Sun West School Division is located in west-central Saskatchewan and provides Kindergarten to Grade 12 education to over 5000 students.
-Led by an elected Board of Education consisting of nine individuals who are deeply committed to advancing the aspirations of young people, Sun West employs a dedicated staff of over 800 people that includes teachers, educational assistants, bus drivers as well as maintenance and student services personnel.
+The Sun West School Division is located in west-central Saskatchewan and provides Kindergarten to Grade 12 education to over 6000 students.
+Led by an elected Board of Education consisting of nine individuals who are deeply committed to advancing the aspirations of young people, Sun West employs a dedicated staff of approximately 1300 people on a full-time, part-time, contract and substitute basis that includes teachers, educational assistants, bus drivers as well as maintenance and student services personnel.

 Sun West is committed to an educational philosophy known as PeBL, which stands for Personalized electronically Blended Learning.
 Through PeBL, Sun West students get voice and choice while learning in ways that complement their strengths, challenges them, and enhances creativity, problem solving and self-awareness.
 Click here for more information on PeBL.